Events

 Programme Assistant

-Declan Connolly manages the digital, design and promotional spaces at Open Eye Gallery, producing exhibitions through Open Source and designing wider exhibition visuals throughout the programme.
-Declan also manages Liverpool City Region Photo Awards, works on LOOK Photo Biennial and runs workshops and portfolio reviews for early career practitioners.
-In his spare time, Declan is an exhibiting photographer, graphic designer and sculptor based in Liverpool.
+Declan Connolly looks after the digital, design and promotional spaces at Open Eye Gallery, producing digital exhibitions, managing submissions and designing wider exhibitions and visuals throughout the programme with a focus on early career practitioners.
+In his spare time, Declan is an exhibiting photographer and graphic designer based in Liverpool.

 declan@openeye.org.uk